Awesome Miner can perform GPU overclocking and GPU adjustments for both AMD and nVidia GPUs without any external applications.

 Clocking Profile Groups and mixed GPU systems

 In the Options dialog, GPU Clocking section, both Clocking Profiles and Clocking Profile Groups groups can be defined.
-If a system consist of similar GPU's where the clocking settings are be the same - a single clocking profile can be used to apply the setting to all GPU's.
+If a system consist of similar GPU's where the clocking settings are to be the same - a single clocking profile can be used to apply the setting to all GPU's.
 In systems where different clocking settings must be applied per GPU, the concept of Clocking Profile Groups can be used.

 To match a single GPU ID or GPU name, simply enter the ID or name.
 The entered name will match on any part of the GPU name.
 Use comma to separate multiple items to match.